mckinsey/vizro/vizro-core/docs/pages/user-guides/card-button.md

 ### How to customize card text

 The [`Card`][vizro.models.Card] utilizes the `dcc.Markdown` component from Dash as its underlying text component.
-For more details on customizing the markdown text, refer to the `dcc.Markdown` component documentation [here](https://dash.plotly.com/dash-core-components/markdown).
+For more details on customizing the markdown text, refer to the [`dcc.Markdown` component documentation](https://dash.plotly.com/dash-core-components/markdown).
 Based on the provided examples from Dash, the [`Card`][vizro.models.Card] model supports the following:

 - Headers